dekoza/mtgpl/DMU.rst

 :mtgtip:`Jhoira, Ageless Innovator<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/d/dd911900-1f5f-4420-96b8-1e4fe67e59f6.jpg?1660838500|https://scryfall.com/card/dmu/202/jhoira-ageless-innovator?utm_source=api>`
    |tap|: Put two ingenuity counters on Jhoira, Ageless Innovator, then you may put an artifact card with mana value X or less from your hand onto the battlefield, where X is the number of ingenuity counters on Jhoira.

+:mtgtip:`Jodah, the Unifier<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/4/e4b1aa1e-b4e3-4346-8937-76b312501c70.jpg?1661531171|https://scryfall.com/card/dmu/203/jodah-the-unifier?utm_source=api>`
+   Legendary creatures you control get +X/+X where X is the number of legendary creatures you control.

+   Whenever you cast a legendary spell from your hand, exile cards from the top of your library until you exile a legendary nonland card with lesser mana value.
+You may cast that card without paying its mana cost.
+Put the rest on the bottom of your library in a random order.

 :mtgtip:`King Darien XLVIII<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/0/10eca3b1-f35a-4984-bfc0-818e619b1ece.jpg?1661300274|https://scryfall.com/card/dmu/204/king-darien-xlviii?utm_source=api>`